Dehcho First Nations

 3. Why are the parties negotiating?

-The objective of Dehcho process negotiations is to clarify rights and to provide clarity and certainty with respect to Dehcho First Nation’s land, resources and self-government rights in the Northwest Territories.
+The objective of Dehcho Process negotiations is to clarify rights and to provide clarity and certainty with respect to Dehcho First Nation’s land, resources and self-government rights in the Northwest Territories.
+The current focus of negotiations is self-government only.

 4. What are the negotiations about?

-The Dehcho First Nations, Canada and the GNWT are engaged in negotiations with respect to land, resources and self-government.
+The Dehcho First Nations, Canada and the GNWT are currently engaged in negotiations with respect self-government jurisdictions.

 5. What stage are the negotiations at?
 What is the next step in the negotiation process?